quang08/Login_Page/README.md

 # Key Features
 - Switchable Theme with Pleasing UI and Transition
 - Used useLocalStorage() Hook to Persist Current Theme between Refreshes
+- Implemented Stytch to for Authentication and Authorization

 # Getting Started with Create React App